 At Regent Farm First School we ensure that all children:

-We ensure our PSHE curriculum is of high quality by ensuring that:
+We ensure our RE lesson are high quality by ensuring that:

 - Assessments will be used to ensure teaching meets the needs of the children.

 - Transferable skills are taught, including: communication, interpretation, critical thinking, evaluation and analysis.

 - Teachings will use high quality resources including the effective use of ICT.

 What is the impact of our RE curriculum?

 At Regent Farm First School, we seek to ensure that all children in our school are educated to develop spiritually, academically, emotionally and morally to enable them to better understand themselves and others and to cope with the opportunities, challenges and responsibilities of living in a rapidly changing, multicultural world.
 Regular assemblies, year group visits to different places of worship and celebrations of work taught and learnt will help to celebrate the diversity of the school community and promote positive images of people in the wider community, including their beliefs, traditions, culture, language and history.